-Ready to become a full-fledged fingerstylist?
+Ready to become a full-fledged acoustic guitar fingerstylist?
 In part four, we addressed essential elementary plucking patterns, starting with a “clean” thumb to provide a solid anchor in the low end.

 Taking the next step to incorporate a melody on top requires an “educated” thumb.
 It’s a serious discipline, akin to learning stride piano, where one hand plays bass and the other plays melody, except that on guitar both hands participate to create a uniquely interwoven musical tapestry.